Repetitions are not all alike: distinct mechanisms sustain repetition in language models: Development

-\textbf{Training. } As in \citet{belrose2023eliciting}, we find the parameters of the affine transformation using stochastic gradient descent to minimize KL divergence between an attention head's distribution and the distribution of the final layer, right before the unembedding matrix.
-We perform this search on a 10k set extracted from minipile~\citep{gao2020pile,kaddour2023minipile}.
-To avoid unwanted data contamination, we do not use those 10k samples again in later experiments.
-We use the final $k$th token to represent the entire sequence.
+As in~\citet{belrose2023eliciting}, we find the parameters of the affine transformation using stochastic gradient descent to minimize Kullback-Leibler divergence between an attention head's distribution and the distribution of the final layer, right before the unembedding matrix.
+We perform this training on a set of 10k prompts extracted from minipile~\citep{gao2020pile,kaddour2023minipile}, which we later discard from further experiment to avoid data contamination.
+We use the representation extracted for the final $k$th token to represent the entire sequence.

-\textbf{Results. } On Figure~\ref{fig:attention} are the $contrast$ values for each head in Pythia-1.4b.
-We represent their evolution as the generation occurs for the 10 first cycles.
-In each condition (natural on the left, ICL on the right), we color the strongest and lowest 2 $contrast$ values, as well as the lowest and strongest values from the other condition for comparison.

-The contribution of the attention heads to the repetition suggests that two mechanisms come into play.
-A first, shared mechanism, which activates with both datasets, and a second mechanism, specific to each condition: while in the ICL condition, some attention heads contribute more to the non-cyclical behavior, in the natural prompt setting most heads contribute to some degree to the cyclical behavior, and none significantly to the non-cyclical behavior.

-The shared mechanism involves the 4th head of layer 4 (noted L4H4) represented with green squares in Figure \ref{fig:attention}, and L9H9 represented with brown vertical stars.
-Those two heads activate in both conditions, to different degrees.
-L4H4 activates strongly and continuously in the ICL setting, reaching $contrast=0.15$, while progressively deactivating after cycle nº 2 in the natural condition.
-L9H9 decreases after cycle nº 2 in both cases, though it decreases much more slowly in the natural setting, where it is still close to $contrast=0.15$ by layer 8, when at that point in the ICL case L9H9 contrast is below 0.

-While this mechanism is present in both cases, it is delayed in the natural prompt setup (left).
-Both heads take more time to activate to their maximum, and do so abruptly on cycle nº 2, while showing a relatively small increase between cycles 0 and 1.
-A possible explanation for delayed activation of the same heads following the same patterns in both setups could be that, once the natural prompt has led to a few repetitions, these repetitions in turn activate the ICL behavior.
-The delay of 2 cycles for maximum activation of L4H4 and L9H9 corresponds to waiting for the prompt to contain 2 identical sequences, sufficient for ICL.
-The shared contrastive peak co-occurs with repetitive context.